sroertgen/metafacture-blog/README.md

 # Metafacture Blog

-This project is the source for the new metafacture blog.
+This project is the source for the [metafacture blog](https://blog.metafacture.org/).

 This project was created with the gatsby template [gatsby-starter-blog](https://github.com/gatsbyjs/gatsby-starter-blog).

 ## Installation